New England Journal of Medicine November 19, 2020

 Population

-Treatment-naive patients with advanced ALK-positive NSCLC
+Treatment-naive advanced ALK-positive NSCLC patients

 Comparator